szyth/quran-ebooks/README.md

 # Created PDFs can be found in `pdfs` folder

-# or do manually with the following command. (make sure `fonts` folder should exist in the same directory as of `filename.html`)
+# OR, do manually with the following command. (make sure `fonts` folder should exist in the same directory as of `filename.html`)
 ebook-convert filename.html filename.pdf --disable-font-rescaling --pdf-default-font-size 32  --pdf-page-margin-left 15 --pdf-page-margin-right 15 --pdf-page-margin-top 15 --pdf-page-margin-bottom 15

+# OR, you can manually drag-and-drop the HTML into Calibre software and click on Convert.
+Make sure to 'Disable Font Rescaling, PDF Default Font Size: 32, PDF Margin Top Bottom Right Left: 10'
 ```